Corrected entry: The piece of silverware in the middle of the mobile during the spaghetti dinner hangs at different angles in different shots.

 Corrected entry: When Michael comes in the house after Buddy leaves, and says "Hey Buddy", the reflection of the cameraman is visible in the snow glass on top of the Etch-A-Sketch.

-New this month Correction: I have looked time after time for the reflection in this scene, however no camera man is visible.
+Correction: I have looked time after time for the reflection in this scene, however no camera man is visible.
 All that you see is a bright reflection like a window.